s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 software solutions and ecosystems store the users' data in the cloud, often across national borders, where legal and privacy concerns are intransparently handled by the companies.
 If a company, for any reason, is unable or unwanting to continue servicing a customer, the users data may be irrecoverably lost (or access prevented).
-This can have serious consequences<mmm-link path="../references/adobe"></mmm-link>, especially for professional users, for whom an inability to access their tools or their cloud-stored data can pose an existential threat.
+This can have serious consequences<mmm-embed path="../references/adobe" wrap="sidenote"></mmm-embed>, especially for professional users, for whom an inability to access their tools or their cloud-stored data can pose an existential threat.

 inert data (formats)
 --------------------

-Cragg coins the term "inert data"<mmm-link path="../references/super-powers"></mmm-link> for the data created, and left behind, by apps and applications in the computing model that is currently prevalent: Most data today is either intrinsically linked to one specific application, that controls and limits access to the actual information, or even worse, stored in the cloud where users have no direct access at all and depend soley on online tools that require a stable network connection and a modern browser, and that could be modified, removed or otherwise negatively impacted at any moment.
+Cragg coins the term "inert data"<mmm-embed path="../references/super-powers" wrap="sidenote"></mmm-embed> for the data created, and left behind, by apps and applications in the computing model that is currently prevalent: Most data today is either intrinsically linked to one specific application, that controls and limits access to the actual information, or even worse, stored in the cloud where users have no direct access at all and depend soley on online tools that require a stable network connection and a modern browser, and that could be modified, removed or otherwise negatively impacted at any moment.

 Aside from being inaccesible to users, the resulting complex proprietary formats are also opaque and useless to other applications and the operating system, which often is a huge missed opportunity: